kognise/obsidian-aviation/FAR/Volume 3/K Administrative regulations/0183 Representatives of the administrator.md

 ### §183.13   Certification.

-\(a\) A “Certificate of Designation” and an appropriate Identification Card is issued to each Aviation Medical Examiner and to each forensic pathologist designated under §183.11(a).
+\(a\) A “Certificate of Designation” and an appropriate Identification Card is issued to each Aviation Medical Examiner and to each forensic pathologist designated under [[Volume 3/K Administrative regulations/0183 Representatives of the administrator.md#§183.11   Selection.|§183.11]](a).

 \(b\) A “Certificate of Authority” specifying the kinds of designation for which the person concerned is qualified and stating an expiration date is issued to each Flight Standards Designated Representative, along with a “Certificate of Designation” for display purposes, designating the holder as a Flight Standards Representative and specifying the kind of designation for which he is qualified.